Gayathri2522/amfoss-tasks/task-02/README.md

 # Begin your journey with Linux and Git

 This task was easy since I knew shell commands well.
 But it was a good experience googling different things and learning how to google was also a part of experience.
+It was interesting to find out the location.☺☺